HBO - An American Bombing The Road to April 19th (2024)

 Snippet from Wikipedia: Oklahoma City bombing

-Perpetrated by anti-government extremists Timothy McVeigh and Terry Nichols, the bombing occurred at 9:02 a.m. and killed 168 people, injured 680, and destroyed more than one-third of the building, which had to be demolished.
+The Oklahoma City bombing was a domestic terrorist truck bombing of the Alfred P. Murrah Federal Building in Oklahoma City, United States, on April 19, 1995.
+The bombing remains the deadliest act of domestic terrorism in U.S. history.
+Perpetrated by anti-government extremists Timothy McVeigh, the mastermind, and accomplice Terry Nichols, the bombing at 9:02 a.m. killed 168 people, injured 684, and destroyed more than a third of the building, which had to be demolished.
 The blast destroyed or damaged 324 other buildings and caused an estimated $652 million worth of damage.
-Local, state, federal, and worldwide agencies engaged in extensive rescue efforts in the wake of the bombing.
 The Federal Emergency Management Agency (FEMA) activated 11 of its Urban Search and Rescue Task Forces, consisting of 665 rescue workers.
+A rescue worker was killed by being struck on the head by falling debris after the bombing.

 Within 90 minutes of the explosion, McVeigh was stopped by Oklahoma Highway Patrolman Charlie Hanger for driving without a license plate and arrested for illegal weapons possession.
 Forensic evidence quickly linked McVeigh and Nichols to the attack; Nichols was arrested, and within days, both were charged.
 Michael and Lori Fortier were later identified as accomplices.